linkedinyou/c3d2OpenSim/README.md

-motionProcessing
+c3d2Opensim
 ================
 Matlab code for processing c3d motion data and modeling using the OpenSim API.

-## Quick Start ##
+## Quick Start

 1. Download btk-c3d software and put in Matlab path.
 The matlab (64-bit tested) binaries can be downloaded from here; https://code.google.com/p/b-tk/wiki/MatlabBinaries

 2. Download zip of this project.
 Unzip folder and put in Matlab Path.

-3. Type 'c3d2OpenSim' in the Matlab command window.
-If installation of the previous steps has been successful, a selection window will appear.
-Select a c3d file.
-A marker file (.trc) and a ground reaction force file (.mot) will be created.
+3. Type 'c3d2Opensim' in the Matlab command window.
+If previous steps have been completed successfully, a selection window will appear and by selecting a c3d file, a marker file (.trc) and a ground reaction force file (.mot) will be created.

-4. You can setup a batch script by sending it a path to a c3d file ie c3d2Opensim('C:\MoCapData\subject1_trial1.cd').
+4. You can setup a batch script by sending it a path to a c3d file ie c3d2Opensim('C:\MoCapData\subject1_trial1.c3d').

 5. If you have issues, please post to the issue section on Github